Self-isolation Support Scheme

 - if you have been contacted by NHS Wales Test, Trace, Protect service (TTP) and been told to self-isolate; or

-- you are a parent or carer of a child who has been asked to self-isolate as a result of an education-based outbreak; or
+- you are a parent or carer of a child who has been told to self-isolate by NHS Wales TTP.

 Self-Isolation Support Payment